Synthetic Light-in-Flight: Synthetic Pulse Propagation and Imaging

-The experiment shown in Fig. \ref{fig:Fig_2}i-l showcases how the SLiF framework can be used to visualize the ``photon horizon'' , seen when a light pulse interacts with a strongly scattering medium containing an embedded occluder (``foreign object'' ).
+The experiment shown in Fig.~\ref{fig:Fig_3}a-e showcases how the SLiF framework can be used to visualize the ``photon horizon'', seen when a light pulse interacts with a strongly scattering medium containing an embedded occluder.
 Again, a tightly collimated beam is launched perpendicular to the optical axis into the scattering medium and the scattered light is viewed from an orthogonal orientation relative to the propagation direction.
-While the synthetic pulse is advancing and spread through the scatterer, one can observe the propagating photon horizon, as it is blocked by the occluder and eventually scatters back into its geometrical shadow.
+While the synthetic pulse advances and spreads through the scatterer, one can observe the propagating photon horizon, as it is blocked by the occluder and eventually scatters back into its geometrical shadow - similar to earlier demonstrations of LiF through scattering media in \cite{Häusler.1996}.